Vertebroplasty & Kyphoplasty

 What is Vertebroplasty & Kyphoplasty?

 When a vertebral body fractures, the usual rectangular shape of the bone becomes compressed, causing pain.
 These compression fractures may involve the collapse of one or more vertebrae in the spine and are a common result of osteoporosis.
-Osteoporosis is a disease that results in a loss of normal bone density, mass and strength, leading to a condition in which bones are increasingly porous, and vulnerable to breaking.
+Osteoporosis is a disease that results in a loss of normal bone density, mass and strength, leading to a condition in which bones become increasingly porous, and vulnerable to breaking easily.
 Vertebrae may also become weakened by cancer.

-In vertebroplasty, physicians use image guidance to inject a cement mixture into the fractured bone through a hollow needle.
-In kyphohplasty, a balloon is first inserted into the fractured bone through the hollow needle to create a cavity or space.
+For a vertebroplasty, physicians use image guidance, typically fluoroscopy, to inject a cement mixture into the fractured bone through a hollow needle.
+During kyphoplasty, a balloon is first inserted into the fractured bone through the hollow needle to create a cavity or space.
 The cement is injected into the cavity once the balloon is removed.

 What are some common uses of the procedures?